 Presently NPDC continues to own and operate the outfall.
-They have a contract in place with Methanex to use the structure.
+They have a contract in place with Methanex for the latter to use the structure.
 While Methanex is the only current routine user of the outfall, NPDC maintain responsibility for maintenance of it.